alansmathew/instagram_bot/README.md

       <pre>https://chromedriver.chromium.org </pre>
   <b>3) Run using python </b>
       <br><pre>python instafollowing.py </pre>
-# Note :
-  All the class names usered in the project can get changed !.
-So if any error occures try identifying those class using inspect element and change it accordingly. ive been using python 2.7 (default) so accepting is done with "raw_input()", those who are using latest versions of python <b> should change "raw_input()" to "input()"</b>.

 # Findings:
 <ul style="circle">
   <li> I tried firefox but it showed up some error. </li>